harshendram/Youtube-Extension-Ready-To-Use-/README.md

 2. Enable **Developer Mode** by toggling the switch at the top right.
 ![Developer Mode Enabled](assets/developer-mode.png)

-3. Click **Load unpacked** and select the `youtube-extension` folder from the unzipped/cloned repository.
+3. Click **Load unpacked** and select the `youtube-extension` folder from the unzipped/cloned repository or you can just simply drag and drop it to the above image interface.

 ---